Mpox (monkeypox): For health professionals

 Skin lesion material should be placed in an empty, sterile container for transport.

-Although the preferred transport container for a monkeypox virus specimen is an empty, sterile container, formalin-fixed tissues and paraffin-embedded tissues can be sent for PCR, but not for viral culture.
+Although the preferred transport container for a MPXV specimen is an empty, sterile container, formalin-fixed tissues and paraffin-embedded tissues can be sent for PCR, but not for viral culture.
+We do not recommend use of Viral Transport Media (VTM or similar) but will accept these for diagnostic testing if the sample has already been taken.

 Currently, serology is not being used as a diagnostic modality.